shakesco/shakesco-automation/README.md

 When ready to go live, here's how to send a request to a user or business:

-* Ask the user for their Shakespay card address.
+* Ask the user for their Shakesco card address.
 * If the request is for a business, ask for their Business card address.

 ```javascript